 A mummified dinosaur, one of the rarest fossils ever found, will be on public display at the North Dakota Heritage Center in Bismarck beginning Saturday, June 14.
-The duck-billed hadrosaur, nicknamed “Dakota,” was discovered in 1999 by Tyler Lyson, now a doctoral student in paleontology at Yale University, on his uncle’s ranch near Marmarth in southwestern North Dakota.
+This hadrosaur, or duck-billed dinosaur, is nicknamed “Dakota,&rdquo.
+It was discovered in 1999 by Tyler Lyson, now a doctoral student in paleontology at Yale University, on his uncle’s ranch near Marmarth in southwestern North Dakota.
 When he saw it, Lyson knew he had found something very special.
 The nearly complete hadrosaur fossil has skin, bones, and tendons preserved in sandstone.

 “This duckbill’s skin is remarkably preserved, making Dakota one of the most scientifically important dinosaurs ever found,” said State Paleontologist Dr. John Hoganson with the North Dakota Geological Survey (NDGS).
 He estimates the hadrosaur weighed about four tons when living, and was a plant eater.
 Dakota was buried quickly after death about 67 million years ago, and its skin and other soft tissues were replaced by minerals.
 The hadrosaur is one of only a few naturally preserved dinosaur mummies discovered.
 Unlike previous dinosaur mummies, which typically show skin impressions in rock, Dakota’s entire skin envelope appears to be mostly intact.
 Final excavation of the dinosaur took place in 2006.